-Maria-Theresien Street or Strasse – is the most iconic street in Innsbruck.
-Various historic landmarks of the city can be found along the length of it, including St. Anne’s Column and the Triumphal Arch.
+Maria-Theresien Street (or Strasse) is the most iconic street in Innsbruck.
+Various historic landmarks of the city can be found along the length of it, including St. Anne’s Column and the Triumphal Arch, as noted above.

 The city’s Baroque past is clearly evident here and the history of the thoroughfare dates back for more than seven centuries.
 There are plenty of ancient and magnificent buildings to see as you stroll along the length of it.

 The less historic attractions of Maria-Theresien Strasse include gelato parlours, cafes, shops and a retail mall.
-It’s a great place to browse or to take a coffee break between seeing the sights.
+It’s a great place to browse or to take a coffee break during your Innsbruck sightseeing.

 For those with a fascination for all things royal, you won’t be left wondering what to do in Innsbruck.

-Also known as Hofburg Innsbruck or Kaiserliche Hofburg, this historic Habsburg palace is one of Austria’s most significant structures.
+The Imperial Palace, also known as Hofburg Innsbruck or Kaiserliche Hofburg, is one of Austria’s most significant structures.
 The palace is a major attraction, and was first built for Archduke Sigmund the Rich.

 The collection of 18th century artworks, furnishings and tapestries is unparalleled and gives visitors an authentic sense of what it was like to live in Innsbruck during that era.